Shifat7/React-Cooking-Recipies-Website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 First setup Node.js in your working environment.
-Then after cloning this git, type in **npm start** in the terminal in the working directory.
+Then after cloning this git, type in **npm start** in the terminal at the working directory.
 Then since I used Yarn in this project install that too, after that follow the scripts below to run the app:

 ## Scripts